docker/docs/production-install.md

 1. Log into the machine where you intend to install UCP.

-2. Make sure you have created a named volume called `ucp-server-certs`.
+2. Make sure you have created a named volume called `ucp-controller-server-certs`.

 3. Add the following files to the volume's top-level directory: